akovanda/thimble/README.md

 # Thimble
-Thimble is a ruby gem for pararrelism and conconcurrency.
+Thimble is a ruby gem for parallelism and concurrency.
 It allows you to decide if you want to use separate processes, or if you want to use threads in ruby.
 ____
 ### Example
 ```